 A: Yes.
 High blood pressure problems during pregnancy complicate 12 –22% or more of all pregnancies, and these problems significantly contribute to neonatal brain injury and death.
-Types of brain injuries that can occur include cerebral palsy, hypoxic ischemic encephalopathy (HIE), intraventricular hemorrhage, periventricular leukomalacia and intellectual disabilities and developmental delays.
+Types of brain injuries that can occur include hypoxic-ischemic encephalopathy (HIE), cerebral palsy (CP), intraventricular hemorrhage (IVH), periventricular leukomalacia (PVL) and intellectual and developmental disabilities.

 Physicians may give different names to high blood pressure problems, but they are all dangerous for the baby.
 The categories of blood pressure disorders during pregnancy are:

 - Gestational hypertension (high blood pressure that starts after the 20th week of pregnancy)

 - Preeclampsia (high blood pressure that starts after the 20th week of pregnancy with the presence of high protein in the urine)

 - Eclampsia (the development of grand mal seizures in a woman with preeclampsia)

 - Superimposed preeclampsia (preeclampsia complicates existing hypertension)

 Infant brain damage from maternal high blood pressure is mainly caused by:

 - Changes in blood flow going to the baby caused by changes in blood flow in the placenta

 High blood pressure and related conditions during pregnancy can be damaging to the baby.
 This is because these conditions impact how blood flows through the placenta (the organ that supplies the umbilical cord and baby with oxygen and nutrients).
 The placenta is the only way that the baby can get oxygen, so these conditions can decrease the flow of oxygen-rich blood to the baby, resulting in permanent brain damage.